jp3r3z/chattigo-webchat/README.md

     $ npm install --save chattigo-webchat

-And then in your html or in a javascript file, just do:
+And then, in your html or in a javascript file, just do:

 ```js
 var chattigo = new Chattigo("<your_API_key>");
 chattigo.init();
 ```

+Alternatively, you can clone this project, and use webpack to generate the necessary files in the dist folder, and include them in your project.

 ## Usage